swcarpentry/shell-novice/03-pipefilter.md

 ~~~

 The greater than symbol, `>`, tells the shell to **redirect** the command's output
 to a file instead of printing it to the screen.
+(This is why there is no screen output:
+everything that `wc` would have printed has gone into the
+file `lengths.txt` instead.)
 The shell will create
 the file if it doesn't exist.
-In case the file exists, it will be
+If the file exists, it will be
 silently overwritten, which may lead to data loss and thus requires
 some caution.
-(This is why there is no screen output:
-everything that `wc` would have printed has gone into the
-file `lengths.txt` instead.)
 `ls lengths.txt` confirms that the file exists:

 ~~~ {.bash}